ngneat/react-rxjs/README.md

 });
 ```

-This function takes a callback function which is passed an `Observable` parameter and returns an `Observable`.
-Now we can register it in our component, and call it when we need:
+The `createEffect` function takes a `callback` function which is passed an `Observable` parameter and returns an `Observable`.

+Now we can register the effect in our component, and call it when we need:

 ```ts
 import { useComponentEffects$ } from '@ngneat/react-rxjs';